- Texas has the second largest gross domestic product, valued at $1.77 trillion annually.

-Many business owners told us that Texas' regulatory environment is conducive to operating a business successfully.
+Many business owners told us that Texas' regulatory environment is conducive to successful business operations.
 Even business owners in more stringently regulated industries – like Cody Yarborough, president of Lifecycle Biotechnologies – expressed satisfaction with the state's approach.

-Christopher Corso, who recently expanded his law firm to Texas, said the state's simply navigated laws made the transition into a new state easier.
+Christopher Corso, who recently expanded his law firm to Texas, said the state's simple-to-navigate laws made the transition easier.

 Growing metropolitan areas